Skip to content

 Child care, school, and local family help

 Oklahoma’s Child Care Subsidy helps some parents pay for licensed child care while they work, study, train, or meet approved activity rules.
 The payment goes to the provider, and some families may have a copay.
+Oklahoma Human Services announced 2026 child care subsidy updates, including support for families receiving TANF emergency financial assistance and the end of some pandemic-era add-ons.

 Rural tip: ask the provider if they accept subsidy, have an opening, and what you may owe.
-ASMOM’s child care guide explains subsidy basics.
+ASMOM’s Oklahoma child care guide explains subsidy basics.

 Your child’s school can also help.
 Ask the counselor, nurse, family liaison, or front office about school supplies, weekend food, summer meals, transportation, clothing closets, and local agencies.